 Sam Waddington said: “At first when they told me I was going to lose my leg, it felt like my whole world just fell apart.
 I’ve always been a really outgoing person and just got on with things, so the thought of not be able to walk again was absolutely terrifying.
 After the surgery, I found it really difficult being in a wheelchair so decided to get a prosthesis.
 When I was eventually allowed to start walking on it, it felt like a massive personal victory – like I was actually getting somewhere.
 But it was extremely painful, and every step I took hurt.
 Of course, I was pleased that I had come this far but was always wondering when the pain was going to stop.”

 After his prosthetic leg was fitted, Sam found it extremely difficult to get used to and struggled to walk or move around.
-We worked Same following the accident and were able to secure an interim payment so Sam could pay for rehabilitation and get a good quality prosthesis while his claim was still ongoing.
+We worked with Sam following the accident and were able to secure an interim payment so Sam could pay for rehabilitation and get a good quality prosthesis while his claim was still ongoing.

 Sam said: “The interim payment really helped with my recovery as it meant I could buy a better quality prosthesis that was far more comfortable.
 It helped me to become more mobile and I started to get my life back to normal as I was able to do some of the things I enjoyed doing before the accident.